Alshazly2997/Os_Project/README.md

 # Overview
 This is a repostory containg the solution of project #11 of the Operating Systems course

-Each folder contain the soultion of the corresponding letter problem statment alongside with it's `README.md` and `MAKEFILE` for both A and C
+Each folder contain the solution of the corresponding letter problem statment alongside with it's `README.md` and `MAKEFILE` for both A and C

 # Objectives